Skip to main content

 Why Every Florida Homeowner Should Have Flood Insurance

-Standard homeowners insurance does NOT cover flood damage
+Standard homeowners insurance does not cover flood damage

 Flood Risk Across Florida